 - Property tax

 Property tax is paid each year on the tax values of land and buildings.
 In the case of the sale of a property, a levy is paid on the sales value by both the buyer and the seller.
-Annual taxes are paid in two equal instalments – the first in March, April or May and the second in November.
+Annual taxes are paid in two equal installments – the first in March, April or May and the second in November.

 - Inheritance and gift tax

 Items acquired as gifts or through inheritance are subject to a progressive tax rate, respectively, of the item’s appraised value.
 Tax paid in a foreign country on inherited property is deducted from the taxable value of the asset.
-Inheritance and gift tax is payable in biannual instalments over a period of 3 years.
+Inheritance and gift tax is payable in biannual installments over a period of 3 years.

 - Motor vehicle tax

 Taxpayers are real and legal persons who have motor vehicles that are registered to their own names in the traffic, municipality and docks register and the civilian air-vehicle register maintained by the Ministry of Transportation.
 The amount of motor vehicle tax for land transportation vehicles is determined according to their weight, age, cylinder capacity and the fuel used.
 Tax is assessed and accrued annually at the beginning of January.
-Motor vehicle tax is paid in two equal instalments, in January and July, every year.
+Motor vehicle tax is paid in two equal installments, in January and July, every year.